Geraldine Page: Reception and acting style

 Page was trained as a method actor, and at times worked with psychoanalysts when developing her interpretations of roles.
 She once told the Los Angeles Times: "If I read a part and think I can connect to it, that I can touch people with it, I will do it, no matter what its size.
 And if I think I can't do something with a part, I won't take it."
-In a 1964 interview upon completing the Broadway run of The Three Sisters, Page discussed her method acting at length.
+In a 1964 interview after completing the Broadway run of The Three Sisters, Page discussed her method acting at length.
 When asked if she used emotional recall as a technique, she responded: "I would never shut it out.
 But I don't try to get one.
 My whole effort is to relax and keep the doors open so that there's room if one should pop up."

 During her life, Page was regarded as a respected character actress.
 Speaking of her stage career in 1986, she said: "I used to think that by opening [night] all the work was done.
 Now I'm finding how much you can learn from the audience."
-She described acting as a "bottomless cup," adding: "If I studied for the next ninety years I'd just be scratching the surface."
+She described acting as a "bottomless cup", adding, "If I studied for the next ninety years I'd just be scratching the surface."

 Personal life

 Page was married to violinist Alexander Schneider from 1954 to 1957.
 On September 8, 1963, she married actor Rip Torn, who was six years her junior, in Pinal, Arizona.
-They had played opposite one another in Sweet Bird of Youth on Broadway and in the 1962 film.
+They had played opposite each other in Sweet Bird of Youth on Broadway and in the 1962 film.
 They had three children: a daughter, actress Angelica Page, and twin sons, Anthony "Tony" and Jonathan "Jon" Torn.

-Beginning in the early 1980s, Page and Torn lived separately after he started dating actress Amy Wright; Torn had first met Wright in 1976 and began an affair shortly after.
-Page was aware of Torn and Wright's relationship, and appeared onstage opposite Wright in the 1977 Off-Broadway production of The Stronger, under Torn's direction.
+Beginning in the early 1980s, Page and Torn lived separately after he began an affair with actress Amy Wright; Torn had first met Wright in 1976 and began the affair shortly after.
+Page was aware of Torn and Wright's relationship, and had appeared onstage opposite Wright in the 1977 Off-Broadway production of The Stronger, under Torn's direction.
 In 1983, Torn fathered a child with Wright.
-Upon the birth of the child, Page was questioned about her marriage by columnist Cindy Adams, to which she responded: "Of course Rip and I are still married.
+After the birth of the child, Page was questioned about her marriage by columnist Cindy Adams, to which she responded: "Of course Rip and I are still married.
 We've been married for years.
 We're staying married.
 What's the big fuss?"
 In spite of their separation, Page and Torn remained married until her death; her daughter described their relationship as still "close" up until Page died in 1987.

-Page considered herself a gourmand, once joking: "Greedy gut is my middle name...Rip is wonderful.
-He does the cooking and I do the eating.
+Page considered herself a gourmand, once joking: "'Greedy Gut' is my middle name...Rip is wonderful.
+He does the cooking, and I do the eating.
 I love everything but eggplant."